‘RHONJ’s’ Teresa Giudice & Her Daughters Match In Bikinis During Beach Trip

 The latest bikini pictures came shortly after Teresa’s sister-in-law and fellow Real Housewives of New Jersey castmember Melissa Gorga shared a snap to her own Instagram account of herself sporting a strapless bikini while posing with Gia.

-Inquisitr noted that the eldest of the Giudice daughters matched her Aunt in her own strapless bikini as the two snapped a photo together on the beach, while Gorga revealed that both two piece swimsuits were from her New Jersey boutique, Envy by Melissa Gorga.
+Inquisitr noted that the eldest of the Giudice daughters matched her aunt in her own strapless bikini as the two snapped a photo together on the beach while Gorga revealed that both two-piece swimsuits were from her New Jersey boutique, Envy by Melissa Gorga.

 But while the Gorga and Giudice families are now enjoying some quality time together after a years-long feud that was well-documented on the Bravo reality show, noticeably missing from the latest family photos is Teresa’s husband, Joe Giudice.